-Ram 1500 pickups have changed considerably for the 2006 model year.
-A new frame, suspension and body mounts are used, and new headlamps provide 22 percent more light intensity.
-Newly available features include a power-sliding rear window, bucket seats, a full-screen navigation radio and a DVD entertainment system.
-Four-wheel-drive models have a standard electronic transfer case.
-Hemi-equipped Rams are the first pickup trucks equipped with fuel-saving cylinder deactivation: the Multi-Displacement System.
+The Ram 1500 pickup changed considerably last year.
+It gained a new frame, suspension and body mounts, and new headlamps provided 22 percent greater light intensity.
+Newly available features included a power-sliding rear window, bucket seats, a navigation radio and a DVD entertainment system.
+Four-wheel-drive models have a standard electronic transfer case and Hemi-equipped Rams have fuel-saving cylinder deactivation technology.

 Regular-cab Rams can be equipped with a 6.3-foot cargo bed, ride a 120.5-inch wheelbase and stretch to 207.7 inches long overall.
 With an 8-foot cargo bed, the Ram has a 140.5-inch wheelbase and an overall length of 229.7 inches.

 Quad Cab pickups, with four conventional front-hinged doors, can also be equipped with the two bed sizes and are 20 inches longer in both wheelbase and overall length.
 The rear doors open 85 degrees to ease access.
 All models have a chrome grille, while the Laramie gets chrome bodyside moldings.
 A body-colored grille goes on Rams with the Sport Appearance Group.
 Hoods have a pronounced crown that falls toward the front fenders.

 A front bench seat holds up to three occupants in a 40/20/40 configuration.
 A center business console can hold a laptop computer, and the center portion offers under-cushion storage.

 Quad Cab models have a folding rear seat.
 Leather upholstery and adjustable pedals are standard in the Laramie model.